RetroDECK/ES-DE/THEMES-LEGACY.md

     - The system logo carousel
 * `image name="logo"` - PATH | COLOR
     - A logo image, to be displayed in the system logo carousel.
-* `image name="logoPlaceholderImage"` - ALL
-    - A logo image, to be displayed system name in the system logo carousel when no logo is available.
-Set the position to `0.5 0.5` to center the image.
-* `text name="logoPlaceholderText"` - ALL
-    - Logo text, to be displayed system name in the system logo carousel when no logo is available.
-The logo text is displayed on top of `logoPlaceholderImage`.
-Set the position to `0.5 0.5` to center the text.
 * `text name="logoText"` - FONT_PATH | COLOR | FORCE_UPPERCASE | LINE_SPACING | TEXT
-    - **Deprecated:** A logo text, to be displayed system name in the system logo carousel when no logo is available.
+    - A logo text, to be displayed system name in the system logo carousel when no logo is available.
-      Ignored when `logoPlaceholderImage` or `logoPlaceholderText` are set.
 * `text name="systemInfo"` - ALL
     - Displays details of the system currently selected in the carousel.
 * You can use extra elements (elements with `extra="true"`) to add your own backgrounds, etc. They will be displayed